-Thus, if this Court upholds the district court's decision that the FAAAA preempts the state negligence claims brought against the carrier and broker, there will still be ample protection for motorists on the road.
-In fact, as appellee Kirsch Transportation Services notes, federal law imposes specific insurance requirements on carriers to make certain that they are responsible for their actions and the actions of their drivers.
-Appellee's Br. at 27, 32.
-There are no federal or state laws that impose specific hiring standards or practices on brokers or shippers within this carefully crafted safety framework (the FMCSRs that deal with brokers focus on consumer protection issues, not selection of drivers or safety, 49 C.F.R. part 371).
+Federal Aviation Administration Authorization Act preempts the state negligence claims brought against the broker, there will still be ample protection for motorists on the road.
+In fact, as C.H.
+Robinson notes, federal law imposes specific insurance requirements on carriers to make certain that they are responsible for their actions and the actions of their drivers.
+Appellee's Br. at 7, 13, 25-26.
+There are no federal or state laws that impose specific hiring standards or practices on brokers within this carefully crafted safety framework (the FMCSRs that deal with brokers focus on consumer protection issues, not selection of drivers or safety, 49 C.F.R. part 371).

 II.
-There is not a viable source of information for shippers or brokers to use when evaluating carriers.
+There is not a viable source of information for brokers to use when evaluating carriers.

-Making reference to the "Compliance, Safety, Accountability" ("CSA") program, the appellants assert that there were easy ways for the shipper or broker to evaluate the carrier selected.
-See Appellants' Br. at 1-2, 6-7.
-Unfortunately, this is not actually a realistic option for several reasons.
-At the outset, brokers and shippers generally cannot pick the specific driver they want (unless the carrier chosen is an individual owner-operator).
-More importantly, as explained below, the data does not provide as useful of framework as appellants suggest.
+Appellant asserts that C.H.
+Robinson "knew or should have known" about the carrier company's "documented history of safety violations."
+See Appellant's Br. at 1, 4.
+Unfortunately, there is no realistic option for where a broker could access such reliable documentation for several reasons.
+At the outset, brokers generally cannot pick the specific driver they want (unless the carrier chosen is an individual owner-operator).
+More importantly, as explained below, the best option available for brokers to review documentation of carriers' safety would be the "Compliance, Safety, Accountability" ("CSA") program, which does not provide as useful of framework as appellant suggests exists.
 And finally, there are serious questions about the data, as recognized by inspectors general, the Government Accountability Office, third parties, and Congress.

-A. The CSA System is Designed for Law Enforcement, Not Brokers and Shippers.
+A. The CSA System is Designed for Law Enforcement, Not Brokers.

 FMCSA has worked to develop a comprehensive system to aid law enforcement to identify problematic carriers.
-While that system is helpful to government officials, it is less helpful to brokers and shippers when it comes to selecting their carriers.
-That system includes the CSA program, which has three core components: (1) The Safety Measurement System; (2) Interventions; and (3) The Safety Fitness Determination rating system to determine the safety fitness of motor carriers.
+While that system is helpful to government officials, it is less helpful to brokers when it comes to selecting their carriers.
+That system includes the CSA program, which has three core components: (1) The Safety Measurement System; (2) Interventions; and (3) The Safety Fitness Determination rating system to determine the safety fitness of motor carriers.5 letters and investigations.
+This information is organized into seven Behavior Analysis and Safety Improvement Categories ("BASIC").6

 The Safety Measurement System ("SMS") uses roadside traffic enforcement inspections and crash investigations to identify motor carriers with serious safety problems.
-This allows motor carriers with bad safety ratings to be prioritized for interventions such as warning letters and investigations.
-This information is organized into seven Behavior Analysis and Safety Improvement Categories ("BASIC").
+This allows motor carriers with bad safety ratings to be prioritized for interventions such as warning